 - AJL will receive the principal of the loan back plus 2% interest over 8 years and will cycle the funds back out into the community.
 Had AJL simply made a grant in the amount of $100,000 it would be a 100% negative return with no additional funds to put toward AJL’s mission.

-To learn more, you can read this article in the Denver Business Journal or Bronze magazine, or listen to this podcast on Girl Behind the Hustle.
-To donate or invest in the Sistahbiz Loan Fund, click here, or email email@example.com.
+To learn more, you can read articles in 5280 Magazine, Denver Business Journal or Bronze magazine, or listen to this podcast on Girl Behind the Hustle.
+To donate or invest in the Sistahbiz Loan Fund, click here, or email firstname.lastname@example.org.